 The theme of this roundup will be “Widening the Gateway”.
 This expression was first used by Bill Wilson on page 167 of the book Alcoholics Anonymous Comes of Age.
 He gives credit to atheists such as Jim Burwell for making AA more inclusive: “this was the great contribution of our atheists and agnostics.
 They had widened our gateway so that all who suffer might pass through, regardless of their belief or lack of belief.“

 And so at this roundup there will be a focus on how AA can be a place for “anyone, anywhere who reaches out for help”.

-We will provide you with more details about the Roundup as they become available over the next weeks and months, including the agenda and speakers.
 There were a hundred people at SOAAR 2017 in Toronto.
 We are hoping for even more: it’s a great opportunity to meet friends, new and old, and learn new stuff from speakers, panels, workshops and just chatting with others who live in a universe similar to our own.